 Bright, rich colours look great in photos as they really stand out and make you pop from the background.
 Lighter coloured brights stand out well too and aren’t too distracting (i.e. no neon greens and yellows).
 White looks fresh, can look great and never goes out of style.

 Everyone has that photo that they look back on and say “what was I thinking when I wore that?”. trends come and go, so think carefully before you dress bang on trend for your engagement photoshoot.
 Engagement photography, like wedding photography, will last a lifetime.
 Classics will never go out of style, whereas what’s bang on trend today is tomorrow’s “why did we wear that?”

 HOW MANY OUTFITS SHOULD I BRING?

 You could bring a change of outfit for your engagement photoshoot, but with most locations, changing clothes is not always that easy.
-It can be nice to have different outfits, but with an engagement shoot, the best in my opinion the best way to do this is to use layers that can be removed to give a different feel.
+It can be nice to have different outfits, but with an engagement shoot, the best way to do this is to use layers that can be removed to give a different feel.